windley/CS462-Event-Edition/labs/Lab2.md

 - Install GPG
 - Create a public/private key pair.
 - Publish your public key on ```hkp://pgp.mit.edu```
 - Use the key server to find the public key of one or more class members.
-Validate the keyID.
+	- Validate the keyID.
+	- What is their key's fingerprint
 - Exchange and validate signed messages with another class member.
 - Exchange a secret message with another class member